contriboss/ore-light/README.md

 - **Group filtering**: Install production gems only with `--without development,test`
 - **Modular foundation**: Built on extracted libraries (`gemfile-go`, `rubygems-client-go`) with PubGrub dependency resolution

+## ⚠️ Platform Support

+**Unix systems only**: Ore Light supports macOS and Linux. **Windows is not supported** and will produce an error if you attempt to run ore on Windows.

+If you're upgrading from a previous version that had Windows code paths, note that all Windows-specific functionality has been removed.

 ## Quick Start

 ```bash